-In addition to our full-time programs offered in Philadelphia, Drexel provides a number of flexible options for students looking to complete their bachelor's degrees.
+In addition to our full-time programs, Drexel provides a number of flexible options for students looking to complete their bachelor's degrees.

 Transfer students at Drexel are eligible for a variety of financial aid options, including merit-based scholarships, loans, and grants.
 For more information, please see our Financing Options page.

 Commuter and Transfer Student Engagement (CTSE) provides support and services to help commuter and transfer students feel more connected to Drexel.